StorageMatt/tf-aws-minecraft/README.md

  * Or include the variables in a parameter file like `terraform apply --var-file=params/default.tfvars`

  ### Post infra deployment
- * Dont forget you can get a copy of the cert.pem using `terraform output private_generated_key`.
+ * Don't forget you can get a copy of the cert.pem using `terraform output private_generated_key`.
 It wont show up by default as its flagged as sensitive.
 So you can then save that as `*.pem` to access the server.
  * Access once you have the cert can be done via `ssh -i "CERT_PATH.pem" ec2-user@IPADDRESS`

 ### Additional Information / Steps you can do
  * Everything currently runs as root as I needed root access for crontab mangement for the autobackups.
  * The running server itself is bound to a venv `screen` shell.
 Which can be accessed by `sudo su -` to get to root.
 Then `screen -r` will reattach to the server.
-Although I wouldnt recommend this as if you exit wrongly it will terminate the server.
+Although I wouldn't recommend this as if you exit wrongly it will terminate the server.
- * Best to access the server via the mcrcon tool that is pre installed.
+ * Best to access the server via the `mcrcon` tool that is pre installed.

 ### Server Performance to Instance Type Findings
  * Solo private server.
 Will run ok on t*.micro with 512M memory